-FLRW light-cone data (corresponding to particles and cells near the past FLRW light-cone) consist of: \begin{itemize} \item particle light-cone: all particles just before or just after the past null light-cone (position, velocity, redshift), \item gravity light-cone: all gravity cells just before and just after the past null light-cone (position, potential, gravitational field, redshift). \end{itemize} These snapshot and light-cone data are built from the simulations and post-processing described in \cref{subsec:simulations}.
+The FLRW light-cone data (corresponding to particles and cells near the past FLRW light cone) consist of: (i) the particle light cone, all particles just before or just after the past null light cone (position, velocity, redshift) and (ii) the gravity light cone, all gravity cells just before and just after the past null light cone (position, potential, gravitational field, redshift).
+These snapshot and light-cone data are built from the simulations and post-processing as described in \cref{subsec:simulations}.

-Relativistic catalogues (corresponding to sources as seen by the observer accounting for relativistic effects such as weak-lensing and RSD) consist of: \begin{itemize} \item halo catalogue (unlensed and lensed angular positions, background and perturbed redshifts (from \cref{eq:firstredshift} to \cref{eq:lastredshift}), weak-lensing distortion matrix, halo mass), \item particles catalogue: a random subset of dark matter particles (same properties as for the halo catalog except mass).
-They represent a population of sources with a bias $b=1$. \end{itemize} These catalogues are built from the ray-tracing techniques described in \cref{subsec:ray-tracing}.
+Relativistic catalogues, corresponding to sources as seen by the observer and accounting for relativistic effects such as weak lensing and RSDs, consist of: (i) the halo catalogue (un-lensed and lensed angular positions, background, and perturbed redshifts (from \cref{eq:firstredshift} to \cref{eq:lastredshift}), weak-lensing distortion matrix, and halo mass), and (ii) the particle catalogue, a random subset of dark matter particles (same properties as for the halo catalogue, except mass).
+They represent a population of sources with a bias $b=1$.
+These catalogues are built from the ray-tracing techniques described in \cref{subsec:ray-tracing}.

-Maps (corresponding to the projection of the matter distribution and its properties) consist of: \begin{itemize} \item Dirac radial selection maps ($\kappa$, $\gamma_1$, $\gamma_2$ and $1/\mu$, respectively the convergence, shear components and inverse magnification). \end{itemize} We provide Dirac radial selection maps for several redshifts within the range of our light-cones.
-Top hat radial selection maps (for $\kappa$, $\gamma_1$, $\gamma_2$ and $\delta$) can be computed from the released catalogues using \textsc{Healpix} tools.
+Maps, corresponding to the projection of the matter distribution and its properties, consist of Dirac radial selection maps ($\kappa$, $\gamma_1$, $\gamma_2$, and $1/\mu$, respectively the convergence, shear components, and inverse magnification).

+We provide Dirac radial selection maps for several redshifts within the range of our light cones.
+Top-hat radial selection maps (for $\kappa$, $\gamma_1$, $\gamma_2$ and $\delta$) can be computed from the released catalogues using \textsc{Healpix} tools.
 For the narrow cones, pixels outside the footprint are masked.
 In that case, we only provide the relevant pixels within the angular selection function, therefore producing lighter files.